-PLEASE NOTE: OUR ADOPTION APPLICATIONS ARE CLOSED FOR THE MOMENT.
+PLEASE NOTE: OUR ADOPTION APPLICATIONS ARE OPEN AGAIN.

 It has been a bit of a wait, but our responsible breeding program takes time and patience, and we know our puppies are really worth waiting for.

-Follow our FB page to keep up to date with announcements.
+Follow our FB page to keep up to date with further announcements.
 Thank-you for your interest, understanding, patience and support.

 Ridgy Didge Puppy Adoption Process